BerserkerRageRabbit/BerserkerRageRabbit.github.io/README.md

 ### ![L.1Pic](/images/piano.png)

 The only thing i noticed with the sound that needed to be changed is that the bass didn't really stand out, so i turned up the bass track just a little bit.
+Then that made me have to turn up the piano slightly.

 [Audio](/Productions/GetDancing.m4a)